Selling a buy-to-let property

 Options for selling a buy-to-let property

-Once you’ve made the decision to sell your rental property, you need to consider which method of sale will best suit your circumstances.
+Once you’ve made the decision to sell your rental property, it is important to consider which method of sale will best suit your circumstances.

 Decide on the method of sale

-Unfortunately there is no guarantee of securing a property sale at auction.
+The biggest downside of selling at auction is that there’s no guarantee your property will sell.
+In fact, it’s estimated that 28% of properties that go to auction fail to sell.
 You’ll want to set a low guide price in order to attract interest from potential buyers, but if you fail to sell at auction that low guide price may affect your ability to sell on the open market afterwards.

 An estate agent will advertise your property to the open market.
-This is the most common method of sale and offers the best chance of achieving the highest sale price.
+This is the most common method of sale.
+It offers the best chance of reaching the biggest audience and therefore achieving the highest sale price.

 When selling a buy-to-let property, an estate agent may not be the most convenient choice.
 It offers little guarantee for timescale or certainty.
 On average, it takes four months to sell a property on the open market.
 That’s a long time if you’ve made a commercial decision to sell.